ubccr/xdmod-supremm/docs/customization.md

 UNLOCK TABLES;
 ```
-If you have an application regext that matches the exectuable path (`pathmatch`), then
+If you have an application regex that matches the executable path (`pathmatch`), then
-the sql where condition should use the `e.exec` column.
+the SQL where condition should use the `e.exec` column.

 After updating the tables run the
 ```